Perryfields Academy

 Perryfields Academy (formerly Perryfields High School) is a coeducational secondary school located on the Brandhall housing estate in Oldbury, West Midlands, England.

 History

-It has served the local community since 1956, first as a secondary modern school and then as a community comprehensive school with Mathematics and Computing College status.
+The school was opened in 1956 as Brandhall secondary modern school and later became a community comprehensive school with Mathematics and Computing College status.

 In May 2021 Perryfields High School converted to academy status and was renamed Perryfields Academy.
 The school is now sponsored by Broadleaf Partnership Trust.

-School structure

-The school has five house groups which pupils are split into: Pioneer, Mariner, Enterprise, Voyager and Challenger.

 Ranking

 In 2009, it was the highest ranking secondary school in Sandwell, with 74% of pupils gaining 5 or more GCSEs at grade C or above.

 Awards and honors

 The school won the Diana Princess of Wales Anti-Bullying Award in 2006 for its policy on tackling bullying.